When you buy through our links, we may earn an affiliate commission.

 - The eco mode of the TV is set to “ON.”

 For Hisense TVs, the most likely scenario is that the dynamic contrast of the TV is on.
-The dynamic contrast of your TV is a setting that makes your screen go dark when the TV scenes are darker and brighter when the scenes change again to bright.
+The Dynamic Contrast (or Adaptive Contrast) of your TV is a setting that makes your screen go dark when the TV scenes are darker and brighter when the scenes change again to bright.

 Dynamic contrast is sometimes also called “Contrast Enhance.”
 In some TVs, it makes the darker part of the screen dark and brings out the colors on the brighter side.